joey3001/testGhPages/README.md

 #### Please follow these instructions to clone this project using git commands in the terminal.

-1. Open your terminal program and use the CD command to navigate to the directory in which you wish to clone this project.
+1. Open your terminal program and use the cd command to navigate to the directory in which you wish to clone this project.
 2. Use [this link](https://github.com/joey3001/Galactic-Calculator) go to this project's repository on github.
 Click on the green button labeled "code" towards the right side of the page's center.
 Click on the HTTPS option and copy the presented URL.
 3. Use the following command in your terminal program to clone the repo :